chmlee/YAMD/README.md

 #### vertical list

-Items of a vertical list is assigned in the form of:
+Items of a vertical list are assigned in the form of:
 ```
 - <key>:
   * <item>